The Origin of German Tragic Drama: History

 Benjamin compiled the source material for the work that would become The Origin of German Tragic Drama, some 600 quotations from German baroque dramas, in the Berlin State Library in 1923.

-In the spring of 1924, as the Putsch Trial prosecuting Hitler and his co-conspirators proceeded in the headlines, Benjamin fled Germany in the wake of an excruciatingly bad review of his translation of Baudelaire.
+In the spring of 1924, as the Beer Hall Putsch trial prosecuting Hitler and his co-conspirators proceeded in the headlines, Benjamin fled Germany in the wake of an excruciatingly bad review of his translation of Baudelaire.

-The eviscerating critique of this debut effort by an early-career Benjamin, appearing on the front-page of several newspapers, had been served up by his Viennese doppelgänger whose major continental celebrity presented an inverse image of Benjamin’s own career trajectory: Stephan Zweig (the globally best-selling author, playwright, librettist and acclaimed editorial journalist who was himself a recent translator of Baudelaire).
+The eviscerating critique of this debut effort by an early-career Benjamin, appearing on the front-page of several newspapers, had been served up by his Viennese doppelgänger whose major continental celebrity presented an inverse image of Benjamin's own career trajectory: Stefan Zweig (the globally best-selling author, playwright, librettist and acclaimed editorial journalist who was himself a recent translator of Baudelaire).

-After the review was syndicated and appeared on page one of his own home turf at the Frankfurter Zeitung (where he worked as a stringer), sliding by under the radar of his sympathetic boss at the editor’s desk of the paper’s arts page, Benjamin decided that he would have to split town to polish off the book he’d been working on.
+After the review was syndicated and appeared on page one of his own home turf at the Frankfurter Zeitung (where he worked as a stringer), sliding by under the radar of his sympathetic boss Siegfried Kracauer at the editor's desk of the paper's arts page, Benjamin decided that he would have to split town to polish off the book he had been working on.

 Absconding to Capri with his voluminously annotated extracts and early drafts, he began to compile and compose these fragments into a unified book on the theme of Trauerspiel for what he hoped would be his habilitation—the qualification that would allow him to become a university lecturer in Germany.

 While on the island of Capri he made the acquaintance of Asja Lācis and Bertolt Brecht.
 These meetings—especially his introduction to Lācis—informed his sudden conversion from casual dilettante in Marxist theory to committed dilettante in the same field, right in the middle of his project on the German Baroque.
-This shift in Benjamin’s theoretical disposition accounts for several of the Ursprung’s formal oddities.
+This shift in Benjamin's theoretical disposition accounts for several of the Ursprungs formal oddities.

 He finished and submitted the work for approval to the Philosophical Faculty at the University of Frankfurt in 1925.
 The faculty, which included established academics like Max Horkheimer, found the work impenetrable and urged Benjamin to withdraw it from consideration.

-By 1931, it was being taught as a recurring seminar by a young all-star Privatdozent named Adorno, who quickly received promotion and tenure in the process of teaching the book at the same University where it was rejected as Benjamin’s habilitation.
+By 1931, it was being taught as a recurring seminar by a young all-star Privatdozent named Adorno, who quickly received promotion and tenure in the process of teaching the book at the same university where it was rejected as Benjamin's habilitation.
 The seminar may in this sense be considered the inaugural seminar of the Institute for Social Research, since the circle that gathered around Adorno during this time eventually branched off into its own academy.

 Benjamin indicates in a letter to Gershom Scholem, sent in January 1933, that Adorno “continues to teach the course” on German tragedy, “though it is no longer listed in the course catalog.”
 Later that month, Adolf Hitler was appointed chancellor of Germany.